Costa Rica: Family Adventure

-This week-long journey of Costa Rica’s wild side delivers a lifetime of memories for your family.
+This week-long journey of Costa Rica’s wild side delivers a lifetime of memories for the whole family.
 We’ll raft through jungle canyons, horseback ride through the jungle, hike to steaming geysers, taste local organic chocolate—and get plenty of sun-and-fun time at some of Costa Rica’s best beaches.

 Bienvenidos!
 We’ll meet up to begin our iconic journey of Costa Rica in the capital, San José—at a hotel with its own organic coffee plantation, no less.
 Then we’ll head straight into the rainforest to reach the country’s most famous volcano.
-We’ll check into our bungalow resort, looking up to the smouldering purplish cone-crater of Arenal Volcano, then acquaint ourselves with the jungle.
+We’ll check into our bungalow resort, looking up to the smoldering purplish cone-crater of Arenal Volcano, then acquaint ourselves with the jungle.

 For starters, that means a very unique forest hike.
-We’ll listen out for howler monkeys, who’ll earn their names with Stars Wars–worthy growls, as we take a three-hour hike, over 14 bridges, above the rainforest.
+We’ll listen out for howler monkeys as we take a three-hour hike, over 14 bridges, above the rainforest.
 The evening is yours to acclimate to this natural wonderland—the quaint town of Fortuna, with its lively family-run eateries and laid-back local life, is a fun place for the family to explore.

-Afterwards, we’ll celebrate with a delicious, high-quality chocolate tour that includes grinding some local organic beans (and of course a tasting).
-In the afternoon, you’re free to explore some of the area’s hot springs, including the hotel’s own springs – or jump in that killer swimming pool facing the conical volcano.
+Afterwards, we’ll celebrate with a delicious, high-quality chocolate tour that includes grinding and tasting some local organic beans.
+In the afternoon, you’re free to explore some of the area’s hot springs, including the hotel’s own springs, or jump in that killer swimming pool facing the conical volcano.

 After a big breakfast, we leave for our next home.
-Costa Rica’s Guanacaste region is famous for steaming-hot springs, towering volcanoes, epic adventures, and cowboys (more on that tomorrow).
+Costa Rica’s Guanacaste region is famous for steaming-hot springs, towering volcanoes, epic adventures and even cowboys.
 It’s a captivating drive there, and we’ll break on the way for a thrilling float ride at Corobici River.
 We’ll pop into white-water rafts and take a (mostly gentle) ride, looking out for tropical wildlife as we squeeze through curving slot canyons draped in tropical trees and vines.

 Today we learn why Guanacaste is Costa Rica’s cowboy country, home to the famed sabaneros.
 We begin with breakfast, then take a quick drive to reach the Rincón de la Vieja National Park, a lush park brimming with wildlife and active volcanoes.
 We kick off our exploration from a working ranch.
 We’ll hike a two-and-a-half-mile trail past boiling mud pots as toucans and monkeys play in the laurel and guanacaste trees.
-We’ll look out for more elusive sloths and maybe even a jaguar.
+Look out for more elusive sloths and maybe even a jaguar.
 Our hike’s rewarded with steep steps leading down into the stunning Oropendola waterfall, a narrow cascade tumbling into a very tight pocket canyon.
 Here we jump right in its gorgeous blue-green waters and take in the falls’ spray, then ride back to our vehicle—like any true sabanero—by horse.
-Quite the day.

 We have some free time in the afternoon, to take a mud path, re-energize in the spa, splash in the pool, or sit with a drink as the sounds of the jungle stir to life at dusk.

-Our beach destination, on the 1,400-acre Papagayo Peninsula, is what GQ calls “Costa Rica’s best-kept secret” (though Lady Gaga rang in the new year here!)
+Our beach destination, on the 1,400-acre Papagayo Peninsula, is what GQ calls “Costa Rica’s best-kept secret.”
 We’ll immediately see why, with the dozen or so miles of gorgeous sandy coast outside our new abode, which feels more like a private beach house than a hotel.